 Having great customer service is another key aspect of a great savings account.
 If you earn a little bit more interest at one bank, but the customer service is awful, you will probably regret it.
 I like to stick to firms that have solid reputations or that I’ve had previous experience with.

 The accounts on this list all offer good customer service and a good user experience.

 You want easy access to your funds.
 If you have to jump through a lot of hoops to pull money out of your emergency fund during an unexpected setback, it defeats the purpose.
 Other considerations when you look at savings account access:

 Can you withdraw money at ATMs across the country for free, or at least get reimbursed for the fees you do pay?
 Access can be a tiebreaker when you are comparing two very similar banks.

-Types of savings accounts
+Types of Savings Accounts

-There are a few different types of savings accounts, but don’t worry, the main idea is still the same.
+There are a few different types of savings accounts, but don’t worry; the main idea is still the same.

 Bank Savings Accounts